 Virgo supports all the standard features of OSGi; encapsulated modules or bundles, a powerful service registry, versioning, class space isolation, sharing of dependencies, dynamic refreshing and updating, and much more.

 Virgo was designed from the ground up as OSGi bundles so it's extremely modular and extensible.

 For example, the core of the runtime is the Virgo kernel which is built on the relatively tiny Virgo Nano runtime.
-Virgo Tomcat Server is constructed by configuring a web layer, an admin console, and some other utilities on top of the kernel.
+Virgo Server for Apache Tomcat is constructed by configuring a web layer, an admin console, and some other utilities on top of the kernel.
 Similarly the Virgo Jetty Server is constructed by configuring a collection of Jetty bundles, the admin console, and other utilities on top of the kernel.

 The kernel protects itself from interference from such additions, and from applications, by running them in a separate user region.
 The kernel and user region are isolated from each other using standard OSGi defined hooks with sharing controlled by a user region configuration file.
 This separation enables applications to use a different version of the Spring framework to that used by the kernel.